-So, let's go!
+So, here we go!

-The pattern I chose: the Alberthe top
+The model I chose: the Alberthe top

-Alberthe features a high crossed neckline at the front.
+Alberthe features a high neckline crossed at the front.

 The straps at the back are straight and comfortable.